deulofeu1/ZoteroCSL-PPT-Format/README.md

 This project provides a custom Citation Style Language (CSL) file for Zotero, designed to facilitate the export of citations in the format "Author, Journal Abbreviation, Year."
 This style is particularly useful for presentations and academic reports, allowing users to easily generate concise references with the press of Ctrl+Shift+A.

 # Key Features
-## Simple Format: Exports citations in the author-journal abbreviation-year format, making them clear and easy to read.
+Exports citations in the author-journal abbreviation-year format, making them clear and easy to read.

-## Easy Integration: Compatible with Zotero, enabling seamless citation management.
+Compatible with Zotero, enabling seamless citation management.

 # Usage
 To use this CSL file, download it from the repository and add it to your Zotero styles.
 Go to Zotero's settings, select "Export," and set up the Quick Copy format accordingly.
 You can then utilize the shortcut Ctrl+Shift+A to insert citations in the specified format effortlessly.